vanjac/three/README.md

 - With the two vertices of an edge selected, `d` to Divide the edge
 - With two vertices selected, `Shift-d` to merge the second with the first ("undivide")
 - With two non-edge vertices on the same face selected, `e` to divide that face with an Edge connecting them
 - With two vertices of an edge selected that divides two coplanar polygons, `Shift-e` to merge the polygons and remove the edge.
-- `Esc` to cancel all current operations
-- `` ` `` to save
+- `h` to enter adjust mode to extrude the selected faces.
+If objects are selected, all faces will be extruded and the original object will be deleted afterwards ("hollow").

 ### Adjust Mode